 Each executive officer of the Company who serves on the Board will offer to submit his or her resignation to the Board at the time such officer ceases to be an executive officer of the Company.

-A non-employee director who retires from his or her principal executive position at another company or changes the principal position held when he or she became a member of the Company’s Board must notify the Nominating and Corporate Governance Committee.
-Upon being notified of any such change in position, the Nominating and Corporate Governance Committee will review the appropriateness of continued Board membership under the circumstances and the affected director will be expected to act in accordance with the Nominating and Corporate Governance Committee’s recommendation.
+A non-employee director who retires from his or her principal executive position at another company or changes the principal position held when he or she became a member of the Company’s Board must notify the Governance Committee.
+Upon being notified of any such change in position, the Governance Committee will review the appropriateness of continued Board membership under the circumstances and the affected director will be expected to act in accordance with the Governance Committee’s recommendation.

 9. Term Limits

 The Board has not established term limits for Board members.
-In connection with each director nomination recommendation, the Nominating and Corporate Governance Committee will consider the issue of continuing director tenure.
+In connection with each director nomination recommendation, the Governance Committee will consider the issue of continuing director tenure.

 10. Board Compensation